rodneyshupe/Cookbook/Recipes/Entrees/Seafood/ThaiGreenCurryWithPrawnsAndSalmon.rst

 | Prep Time: 15 minutes | Cook Time: 15 minutes | Yield: 4 servings |
 +-----------------------+-----------------------+-------------------+

-This is a recipe that is defiantly a favourite of Jeaniene and I. It combines the west coast seafood with a nice Thai curry sauce and makes a great entree.
+This is definitely a favourite of Jeaniene and I. It combines west coast seafood with a nice Thai curry sauce and makes a great entree.

 Ingredients
 -----------